icing/mod_h2/README.md

 ##Status
 In development.
-Not hardened enough for a production environment most likely.
 Use at your own risk.
+See [Known Problems](#known-problems) below for a list of things you might encounter.

 ##Tested Platforms
 * OS: Ubuntu 14.04, OS X 10.10